peripheryapp/periphery/README.md

 ## How To Use

+### The `scan` Command

 The scan command is Periphery's primary function.
-To begin an interactive guided setup, simply change to your project directory and run:
+To begin a guided setup, simply change to your project directory and run:

 ```
 periphery scan
 ```

-After answering a few questions, Periphery will print out the full scan command with appropriate arguments for your project, and execute it.
+After answering a few questions, Periphery will print out the full scan command and execute it.

+The guided setup is only intended for introductory purposes, once you are familiar with Periphery you can try some more advanced options, all of which can be seen with `periphery help scan`.

+### The `scan-syntax` Command

+Whereas the `scan` command performs a full static analysis of your build targets, the `scan-syntax` only perform analysis techniques that use syntax parsing, and is therefore much faster.
+This currently only includes unused function parameter detection.

+Unused function parameter detection when performed by `scan-syntax` is slightly inferior to `scan`, since it cannot use additional information from the compiler to omit redundant results.
+See [Function Parameters](#function-parameters) for an explanation of the differences.

+### Configuration

+Once you've settled upon the appropriate options for your project, you may wish to persist them in a YAML configuration file.
+The simplest way to achieve this is to run Periphery with the `--verbose` option.
+Near the beginning of the output you will see the `[configuration]` section with your configuration formatted as YAML below.
+Copy & paste the configuration into `.periphery.yml` in the root of your project folder.
+You can now simply run `periphery scan` and the YAML configuration will be used.

 ## How It Works